kchu25/UnfoldCDL.jl/README.md

 The sparse representation we obtained from UnfoldCDL reveals where the enriched patterns are in the dataset, and we seek to use such representation to discover all the motifs simultaneously.

+We found many unreported motifs on the [JASPAR](https://jaspar.genereg.net/) datasets.
+Check our preprint's result section for detail.

 # How to Install <a name="install"></a>
 We are currently adding this package to the Julia registry.
 Once it's added, the user can simply install our package via the Julia's package manager: